Toronto Maple Leafs: Brendan Shanahan era (2014–2025)

 In 2023–24, the team finished with a 46–26–10 record, good for 102 points and the third seed in the Atlantic Division.
 Matthews broke his own career and franchise records for goals in a season, with 69, and was awarded his third Rocket Richard Trophy.
 However, they were again eliminated in the first round of the playoffs, falling to the Bruins in seven games.
 After the season, Keefe was dismissed as head coach on May 9, with Craig Berube hired as his successor on May 17.
 That off-season, Tavares relinquished his role as captain to Matthews on August 14, 2024, with the latter becoming the 26th overall and first American-born captain in franchise history.

 The team finished the 2024–25 season with a 52–26–4 record, topping the Atlantic Division with 108 points, their first division championship in the Atlantic, setting up a Battle of Ontario matchup with the wild card Ottawa Senators in the first round of the 2025 playoffs.
 In doing so, Berube broke the record for most wins for a Maple Leafs coach in his first season, previously held by Pat Quinn, who had 45 in the 1998–99 season.
 The Leafs defeated the Senators in a six-game series.
 As with the 2023 Stanley Cup playoffs, the Leafs faced the Florida Panthers in the second round of the playoffs.
-The Leafs' goaltender Anthony Stolarz was injured in game one and was replaced with Joseph Woll.
-Toronto subsequently lost the series to the eventual Stanley Cup victors, the Florida Panthers, in seven games.
+The Leafs' goaltender Anthony Stolarz was injured in game one and was replaced with Joseph Woll for the remainder of the series.
+Toronto subsequently lost the series to the Panthers, who would go on to win the Stanley Cup, in seven games.

+Post-Shanahan era (2025–present)

-Shortly after the end of Toronto's 2025 playoffs, it announced that Shanahan would not return as team president and alternate governor.
-During the 2025 off-season, the Leafs traded Mitch Marner to the Vegas Golden Knights for Nicolas Roy.
+Shortly after the end of Toronto's 2025 playoffs, the team announced that Shanahan would not return as team president and alternate governor.

+During the 2025 off-season, the Leafs traded Mitch Marner to the Vegas Golden Knights for Nicolas Roy, who would be later be traded to the Colorado Avalanche at the trade deadline for draft picks.
+On March 30, 2026, general manager Brad Treliving was fired.
+The team would end up finishing the 2025–26 season with a 32–36–14 record with 78 points, finishing last in the Atlantic Division, and missing the playoffs for the first time since the 2015–16 season.